DOER After-Auction SREC Purchase Results

 The Auction is open to any qualified bidders.
 However, bidders who are not licensed retail electric suppliers in Massachusetts with RPS compliance obligations are required to provide financial security prior to the auction to cover their full bid amounts.
 The Auction has a fixed price at $300/MWh.
 Bids are for the volume of Re-minted Auction Account Attributes that bidders are willing to buy for this fixed price.

 Auction Safety Valves

 If the bid volume is insufficient to clear the volume of available Re-minted Auction Account Attributes, then the shelf life of the Re-minted Auction Account Attributes is increased to three years (enhancing their market value), and the auction is repeated.
 If the bid volume is still insufficient to clear the volume of the available Re-minted Auction Account Attributes, then the Minimum Standard for the new Compliance Year is re-adjusted by increasing the MWh obligation by the total volume of SRECs that were deposited into the Auction Account.
 The auction is repeated with the shelf life remaining at three years.
 If the third (and final) Auction does not clear, the Re-minted SRECs deposited in the Solar Credit Clearinghouse Auction Account shall be allocated to the bidders in a pro-rated manner so that an equal percentage of Re-Minted SRECs are allocated from each Generation Unit that deposited SRECs.
-The remaining Re-minted SRECs shall be returned to the Owner or Operator of the Generation Unit who made the deposit.
+The remaining Re-minted SRECs shall be returned to the person or entity that made the deposit.
 These SRECs shall be eligible in any of the three subsequent Compliance Years from the year in which they were generated to meet obligations under the Massachusetts Solar Carve-Out Minimum Standard, and may be sold by the Owner or Operator of the Generation Unit.